komechan0602/LAB10/README.md

-# Lab 10: Implementation of HTTP with Java/Spring Boot (Updated to Spring Boot 4.0.1)
+# Lab 10: Implementation of HTTP with Java/Spring Boot

-This project is a Spring Boot 4.0.1 application that implements basic HTTP concepts using a layered architecture.
+This project is a Spring Boot application implementing basic HTTP concepts using a layered architecture.

-## Features

-- Layered architecture: Controllers, Services, Repositories, and Models.
-- SQLite database integration.
-- Database migrations using Flyway.
-- Environment variable configuration using `.env` files.
-- Basic user registration and authentication logic.
-- Simple GET endpoint.

 ## Prerequisites

-- Java 26 or higher
+- Java 21 or higher
 - Maven (included via `./mvnw`)

 ## Setup

-1. Clone the repository.
+1. Clone the repository
 2. Create a `.env` file in the root directory based on `.env.example`:
    ```properties
    DB_URL=jdbc:sqlite:database.db